 My name is Adrian Try, and I love gadgets.
-I have quite a collection, some that date back to the late 80s—palm computers, subnotebooks, PDAs and smart phones—and keep a small “museum” in my office.
+I have quite a collection, some that date back to the late 80s—palm computers, subnotebooks, PDAs, and smart phones—and keep a small “museum” in my office.
 I initially chose Android over the iPhone, but now I have experience with both.

 I carefully looked after them, and they served me well.
 But we have had some small disasters:

-- My daughter placed her iPhone on the seat at the movies and walked out without it.
+- My daughter placed her phone on the seat at the movies and walked out without it.
 She soon realized and went back, but discovered the phone was gone.
 She phoned the number, and the boys who had it just laughed at her.

 - Many of my kids are clumsy or have tempers, so their smartphone screens are often cracked.
 If they fix them, they just get broken again.

 Despite these problems, I’ve never had to use data recovery software on a smartphone.
-Either the data has been backed up, or unimportant.
+Either the data has been backed up, or is unimportant.

 So I wanted to get to know the range of mobile data recovery applications and the differences between them, so took a few days out of my schedule to test the leading contenders.
 I chose to test the iOS versions (and you can read the results in our Best iPhone Data Recovery Software roundup), but the ease-of-use, effectiveness, and speed of the programs are likely to be similar when recovering data from Android devices.